Designing Observables for Measurements with Deep Learning: Conclusions and Outlook

 \section{Conclusions and Outlook}

 Unfolded differential cross section measurements are a standard approach to making data available for downstream inference tasks.
-While some measurements can be used for a variety of tasks, often, there is a single goal that motivate the result.
+While some measurements can be used for a variety of tasks, often, there is a single goal that motivates the result.
 In these cases, we advocate to design observables that are tailored to the physics goal using machine learning.
 The output of a neural network trained specifically for the downstream task is an observable and its differential cross section likely contains more information than classical observables.
 We have proposed a new loss function for training the network so that the resulting observable can be well measured.
+The neural network observable is thus trained using a loss function composed of two parts: one part that regresses the inputs onto a parameter of interest and a second part that penalizes the network for producing different answers at particle level and detector level.
+A tunable, and problem-specific hyperparameter determines the tradeoff between these two goals.
+We have demonstrated this approach with both a toy and physics example.
+For the deep inelastic scattering example, the new approach is shown to be much more sensitive than classical observables while also having a reduced dependence on the starting simulation used in the unfolding.
 We anticipate that our new approach could be useful for a variety of scientific goals, including measurements of fundamental parameters like the top quark mass and tuning Monte Carlo event generators.

 There are a number of ways this approach could be extended in the future.
 We require that the observable have the same definition at particle level and detector level, while additional information at detector-level like resolutions may be useful to improve precision.
 A complementary strategy would be to use all the available information to unfold the full phase space~\cite{Arratia:2021otl}.
 Such techniques may improve the precision by integrating all of the relevant information at detector level, but they may compromise specific sensitivity by being broad and have no direct constraints on measurability.
 It would be interesting to compare our tailored approach to full phase space methods in the future.